 - Request a classroom visit from SAW.
 Upon request, two SAW staff members will give a 10-15 minute presentation as an introduction to the SAW Program and Center.
 Included in the presentation are tips for getting the most out of a SAW session, how to schedule an appointment, and other helpful information.
 The goal of this presentation is to better prepare students for utilizing the resources offered at the SAW Center.

-Do mentors in the SAW Center discuss grades with students?
+Do SAW mentors discuss grades with students?

 No, SAW mentors do not discuss grades or make evaluative comments about assignments or projects during appointments.

 The SAW Center does not provide editing or proofreading services.
 Mentors can, however, teach students the skills needed to edit and proofread their own work more effectively.

 Do students need to have a full draft?

 Is a full draft required before making an appointment?

 Students do not need to have a completed a draft before they make or attend a session.
 SAW supports writers and speakers during all stages of their process, from brainstorming to revising or polishing presentation delivery.